Ticket 2 English Unit 3: Education

 • They stopped to talk to him (the purpose behind their stopping was to talk to him)

-Expressing Purpose with In order to + infinitive
+Expressing Purpose With In Order To + Infinitive

-• He joined a language center in order to learn English. (the purpose behind his joining a language center was to learn English)
+• He joined a language center in order to learn English.
+(The purpose behind his joining a language center was to learn English)

-• She went to the library in order to study. (the purpose behind her going to the library was to study)
+• She went to the library in order to study.
+(The purpose behind her going to the library was to study)

 • They stopped in order to talk to him (the purpose behind their stopping was to talk to him)